surma/surma.dev/content/things/compile-js.md

 ### Objects

-Similar treatment for objects.
-Special constructor, and a bit of logic in the transpiler to handle all the special kinds of property notations (key-value, shorthand, getters, setters, methods...)
+Similar treatment for objects: I added a special constructor to `JSValue`, and a bit of logic in the transpiler to handle all the special kinds of property notations (key-value, shorthand, getters, setters, methods...)

 ```js